Do I have to take all four of the courses, or can I just take one or two?

 Are there any textbooks I need to purchase?

 - New Designs for Fundraising Workbooks: Hiegert [online and included in the course]

-- Achieving Excellence in Fundraising: Tempel, Seiler & Aldrich, Third Edition
+- Achieving Excellence in Fundraising: Tempel, Seiler & Aldrich, Fourth Edition

 What are the requirements to earn the certificate?